sahilrajput03/learning_sql/Notes_pgadmin4_install.md

 SELECT *
 FROM BLOGS
+WHERE AUTHOR = 'rohan'

+SELECT *
+FROM BLOGS
 WHERE AUTHOR LIKE 'rohan'

---- Learn you have to use single quotes only (double quotes throw error like column ee doesn't exist) SELECT *
+-- Learn you have to use single quotes only (double quotes throw error like column ee doesn't exist) SELECT *
 FROM BLOGS
 WHERE TITLE LIKE 'ee'